meg-gutshall/flatiron-curriculum-notes/module-14-front-end-web-programming-in-javascript/section-07-formalizing-javascript-data-types-comparisons-and-conditionals/javascript-fundamentals-data-types.md

 ### `null`

 The `null` data type represents an intentionally absent object.
-For example, is a piece of code returns an object when it successfully executes, we could have it return `null` in the event of an error.
+For example, if a piece of code returns an object when it successfully executes, we could have it return `null` in the event of an error.
 Confusingly, the `typeof` operator returns `"object"` when called with `null`:

 ```js
 typeof null;